blainegarrett/dowsingrod-pref-shell-demo/README.md

 Run demo
 --------------
-To run the demo, type: `python shell.py --host=<pref_api_host>`
+Be sure to activate your virtual environment if it is not via `workon divrods-pref-shell-demo` To run the demo, type: `python shell.py --host=<pref_api_host>`

 If you are running the service locally, `pref_api_host` will be something like `--host=http://127.0.0.1:9090`